lsl666/StreamLoudnessMeter/README.md

 Modes can be combined using the bitwise OR operator (`|`).

 ## Installation Issues
-If the installation fails, please make sure all third-party libraries have been downloaded recursively, and verify that the contents under `StreamLoudnessMeter/thirdparty` are complete.
+**If the installation fails**, please make sure all third-party libraries have been downloaded recursively, and **verify that the contents under `StreamLoudnessMeter/thirdparty` are complete.**

 ## Contributing